gregorio-project/latin-ecclesiastic-accents/accenteur/README.md

 Its algorithms and data were adaptated from [Collatinus](https://github.com/biblissima/collatinus).

-Its name comes from the french name of a little mountain bird: the Alpine Accentor (*Prunella collaris*).
+Its name comes from the french name of a little bird: the Dunnock (*Prunella modularis*).

 # Thanks